Stratified noncommutative geometry: The metacosm reconstruction theorem

 in which the first functor is the unit of the adjunction $\const \adj \lim^\rlax_{\llax.\pos}$ and the second morphism is obtained by applying \Cref{lemma.ptwise.radjt.has.ptwise.ladjt} to the defining morphism $\ul{\cX} \hookla \GD(\cX)$ in $\LMod^{\llax,R}_{\llax.\pos}(\PrSt)$ (which restricts over each $p \in \pos$ as the right adjoint $\cX \xhookla{\rho^p} \cX_p$) and then applying the functor $\lim^\rlax_{\llax.\pos}$.

 We now prove that the morphism \Cref{underlying.morphism.in.PrL.of.unit.of.metacosm.adjn} is an equivalence under the assumption that $\pos$ is finite.
 We proceed by induction on the number of elements of $\pos$, the base case where $\pos=\es$ being trivial.
 So, choose any maximal element $\infty \in \pos$, and write $\pos' := \pos \backslash \{ \infty\} \in \Down_\pos$ for its complement.
-This defines a functor $\pos \xra{\alpha} [1]$ with $\alpha^{-1}(0) = \pos'$ and $\alpha^{-1}(1) = \{\infty\}$.
-Taking pushforwards of stratifications along $\alpha$ via \Cref{prop.pushfwd.stratn} allows us to consider the morphism \Cref{underlying.morphism.in.PrL.of.unit.of.metacosm.adjn} as lying in $\Strat_{[1]}$.
+This defines a functor $\pos \xra{\pi} [1]$ with $\pi^{-1}(0) = \pos'$ and $\pi^{-1}(1) = \{\infty\}$.
+Taking pushforwards of stratifications along $\pi$ via \Cref{prop.pushfwd.stratn} allows us to consider the morphism \Cref{underlying.morphism.in.PrL.of.unit.of.metacosm.adjn} as lying in $\Strat_{[1]}$.
 To show that the morphism \Cref{underlying.morphism.in.PrL.of.unit.of.metacosm.adjn} is an equivalence, by \Cref{obs.clsd.subcat.gives.recollement} and \Cref{lem.reconstrn.for.recollement} it suffices to show that the lax-commutative square

 (whose left vertical morphism is an equivalence by induction) commutes.
-By \Cref{lem.strictification}, every object of $\cX_{\pos'}$ is a limit indexed over the finite poset $\sd(\pos')$ of objects lying in the images of the functors $\cX_p \xhookra{\rho^p} \cX_{\pos'}$; because all functors in the diagram \Cref{a.priori.lax.comm.square.for.proving.reconstrn.for.finite.posets} are exact, it suffices to show that its natural transformation is an equivalence when restricted to each such subcategory.
+By \Cref{lem.strictification}, every object of $\cX_{\pos'}$ is a limit indexed over the finite poset $\sd(\pos')$ of objects lying in the images of the fully faithful inclusions $\cX_p \xhookra{\rho^p} \cX_{\pos'}$ for elements $p \in \pos'$; because all functors in the diagram \Cref{a.priori.lax.comm.square.for.proving.reconstrn.for.finite.posets} are exact, it suffices to show that its natural transformation is an equivalence when restricted along each such fully faithful inclusion.
 After this restriction, the source is precisely the gluing functor

 by \Cref{prop.metacosm.input.first.get.stratn}\Cref{metacosm.input.get.stratn}\Cref{gluing.in.X.is.mdrmy.in.E} the target is (canonically equivalent to) the gluing functor $\Gamma^p_\infty$ as well, and unwinding the construction of the morphism \Cref{underlying.morphism.in.PrL.of.unit.of.metacosm.adjn} we see that the natural transformation in diagram \Cref{a.priori.lax.comm.square.for.proving.reconstrn.for.finite.posets} is indeed an equivalence.
 So when $\pos$ is finite the morphism \Cref{underlying.morphism.in.PrL.of.unit.of.metacosm.adjn} is indeed an equivalence.